Documentation

 The orderForm is an object that stores and fetches data from a user order, including each item added to the cart.

-To give other Store Theme blocks access to the data stored in the orderForm and, consequently, allow them to render it, Store Framework runs the OrderFormProvider object in each store page.
-This object is exports all the necessary orderForm data to these blocks.
+To give other Store Theme blocks access to the data stored in the orderForm and, consequently, allow them to render it, Store Framework runs the OrderFormProvider object on each store page.
+This object exports all the necessary orderForm data to these blocks.

 However, all stores using VTEX IO Store Framework currently have two OrderFormProviders: a legacy one, still consumed by native blocks such as minicart and buy-button, and a newer version, which is better suited to replace it.